smartcoder-7/MERN-work-sample/README.md

-# MEAN stack Jogging Track
+# MERN stack Jogging Track

 ### Functionalities of this application
 * User must be able to create an account and log in.